rbisdorff/Digraph3/docSphinx/html/_sources/index.rst.txt

    .. toctree:: pearls
       :maxdepth: 2

-The fourth section gathers **historical case studies** with example digraphs compiled before 2006 and concerning the active development of the Digraph3 collection of python3 modules for implementing tools and methods for enumerating *non isomorphic maximal independent sets* in undirected graphs and computing *dominant digraph kernels*.
+The fourth section gathers **historical case studies** with example digraphs compiled before 2006 and concerning the early development of the Digraph3 collection of python3 modules for implementing tools and methods for enumerating *non isomorphic maximal independent sets* in undirected graphs and computing *dominant digraph kernels*.

    .. toctree:: digraph3Archives
       :maxdepth: 2